-- Not be enrolled in the course; - Not have completed nor enrolled in a more advanced - Have completed at least 12 units from the Yuba Community College District with a GPA or 2.0 or higher. - 4.
-Have approval from the appropriate division dean and recommendation from the instructor teaching the course to be challenged.
+- 1. Not be enrolled in the course; - Not have completed nor enrolled in a more advanced course: - Have completed at least 12 units from the Yuba Community College District with a GPA or 2.0 or higher; - Have approval from the dean and recommendation from the instructor teaching the course to be challenged.

-To request a challenge, a student must file a Petition for Credit by Examination to the appropriate dean.
+To request a challenge, a student must file a Petition for Credit by Examination.
 Credit by examination is not applicable to all courses.
 A course may be challenged only once unless the Dean or the President determines the existence of extenuating circumstances.